 The captain clasped the detonator in his palm.
 "For now, we have to hide this evidence of treason—"

 "I know a place."

 "You are a zampolit, not to mention a Party member.
-How do you—"
+How could you—"

 Yozmiv held up his hand.
 "My service is to the People, not the Party.
 The Party cannot hide its flaws and the Premier did his best to iron them out."